Lenny Waronker: DreamWorks, return to Warner Records

 In the months following their departure, Ostin and Waronker were pursued by more than a dozen entertainment companies, including Disney, Viacom, Fox, PolyGram and Time Warner.
 In October it was announced that they would co-chair DreamWorks Records, the newly created music arm of Steven Spielberg, David Geffen, and Jeffrey Katzenberg's DreamWorks.
-Michael Ostin, Mo's son, was appointed president of the label.
+Michael Ostin, Mo's son and a well-regarded A&R executive, was appointed president of the label.

 Although he served in a leadership role at DreamWorks, Waronker continued to work closely with artists including Rufus Wainwright, the first artist he signed to DreamWorks, the Eels, Elliott Smith, and Newman, who he brought to the label in 1998.
-With artists such as Nelly Furtado, Morphine, and Propellerheads, DreamWorks embraced the same artist-first principles that Warner Bros. had become known for, and by 2003, despite the vast changes in the landscape of the music industry, DreamWorks had flourished, with 59 gold, platinum and multiplatinum sales certifications and 26 Grammy award-winning releases.
+With artists such as Nelly Furtado, Morphine, and Propellerheads, DreamWorks embraced the same artist-first principles that Warner Bros. had become known for, and by 2003 DreamWorks had 59 gold, platinum and multiplatinum sales certifications and 26 Grammy award-winning releases.
 The label was purchased by Universal Music Group for $100 million, and was subsequently folded into Geffen Records.
 Waronker left DreamWorks several years later.

 In 2010, at the invitation of then-Chairman Tom Whalley, Waronker returned to Warner Bros. as a consultant, and works in partnership with the company's A&R staff on selected projects that have included records by Gary Clark Jr., Kimbra, and Jenny Lewis.

 Personal life

 Waronker lives in Los Angeles.
-He was married to Shindig! star Donna Loren, with whom he had three children, including songwriter and That Dog founder Anna Waronker and drummer Joey, as well as a second daughter, Katie.
-His second marriage to jewelry designer Cathleen Waronker, with whom he had two children, Lily and Grace, ended in divorce.
+He was married to Shindig! star Donna Loren, with whom he had three children.
+His had two children with jewelry designer Cathleen Waronker, his second (and former) wife.
+His son Joey Waronker is a highly-regarded drummer.
 He has five grandchildren.

-Waronker serves on the board of directors of the USC Thornton School of Music.
+He formerly served on the Board of Councilors of the USC Thornton School of Music.